 The house he grew up in had a “mere” 18 rooms; as the new President, FDR enlarged it to 32 rooms by adding the two wings you see in this picture on either side of the portico which was added when, like TR before him, he became Governor of the State of New York:

-Though raised in wealth, FDR pushed for numerous “New Deal” economic and social welfare programs for the “forgotten man at the bottom of the economic pyramid” upon which wealth is built.
+Though raised in wealth, FDR pushed for numerous “New Deal” economic and social welfare programs for the “forgotten man at the bottom of the economic pyramid” upon which wealth was built.

-Ironically, the phrase that FDR used – the “forgotten man” – came from an earlier academic treatise, written by William Graham Sumner, in which Sumner coined the phrase, “Forgotten Man,” to symbolize the taxpayer that is forced by well-meaning do-gooders to pay for programs that benefit those perceived by those do-gooders to be in need.
+Ironically, the phrase that FDR used – the forgotten man – came from an earlier academic treatise, written by William Graham Sumner, in which Sumner coined the phrase “Forgotten Man” to symbolize the taxpayer that is forced by well-meaning do-gooders to pay for programs purportedly benefiting those the do-gooders perceive to be in need.
 That is, to Sumner, the “forgotten man” was the taxpayer.

 At any rate, for better or for worse, the New Deal programs are still with us, though in dire need of reform.